softcover/softcover_book/chapters/getting_started.md

 ## Publishing to the Softcover website
 \label{sec:softcover_website}

 The \softcover\ command-line client includes commands for interacting with the [Softcover.io](http://softcover.io) website, making it easy to publish the book (in all its formats) to the live web.
-In this section, we'll discuss the steps needed to see a book-in-progress during the writing process; Chapter~\ref{cha:marketing_launch} discusses the details needed when preparing to make your book publicly available.
+In this section, we'll discuss the steps needed to see a book-in-progress during the writing process; Chapter~\ref{cha:marketing_selling} discusses the details needed when preparing to make your book publicly available.

 ### Publishing ebooks